stackery/wild-rydes-workshop/01-frontend.md

 ### 3. Clone the application repository and workshop locally

 Clone your application repository using Git via the command line or favorite IDE / development tool to your computer.
-You will now locally edit the code of the _populateFrontendContent_ function.
+You will now locally edit the code of the _PopulateFrontendContent_ function.
 In the upper left of your screen underneath the stack name is a link to your code repository.
 Click the link to navigate to it and follow the GitHub instructions for cloning it to your computer.

 *NOTE: Do not use the URL in the example screenshot below.
 Use your own project's URL*